lefranz/geneva-dictators/README.md

 ## Current list of tracked planes:

+### Algeria

+* '7T-VPM' : 'Gulfstream used by the Algerian government'

 ### Azerbaijan

 * '4K-AIO1' : 'Boeing 767 "Baku 1" used by Azerbaijan government'
 * '4K-AI06' : 'Gulfstream G550 used by Azerbaijan government'

+### Bahrain

+* 'A9C-HMK' : 'Boeing 747 used by the king of Bahrain'

 ### Belarus

 * 'EW-001PA' : 'Boeing 737 used by Belarus government'
 * 'EW-001PB' : 'Boeing 767 used by Belarus government'

+### Brunei

+* 'V8-001' : 'A340 used by the sultan of Brunei'
+* 'V8-ALI' : 'B747 used by the sultan of Brunei'
+* 'V8-MHB' : 'B767 used by the sultan of Brunei'

 ### Cameroon

 * 'TJ-AAC' : 'Boeing 767 used by Cameroon government'

+### Chad

+* 'TT-ABC' : 'MD-87 used by the government of Chad'

 ### Equatorial Guinea